ZeusDM/CO_646_notes/README.md

+**I dropped this course, so I won't be updating this repository anymore.**

 # CO 646 — Matroid Theory

 This repository contains my notes for the course CO 646 — Matroid Theory at the University of Waterloo,